EdgeNet-project/edgenet-legacy-2024/docs/getting_started.md

 ## What will you do

-EdgeNet extension for Kubernetes consists of two parts, the custom resource definitions ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) and EdgeNet controllers.
+EdgeNet extension for Kubernetes consists of two parts, the custom resource definitions ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) and custom controllers.

-EdgeNet CRDs (discussed [here](custom_resources.md)) are custom objects that are manipulated, created and destroyed by EdgeNet custom controllers.
+CRDs (discussed [here](custom_resources.md)) are custom objects that are manipulated, created and destroyed by custom controllers.

-You will be creating an EdgeNet CRDs and deploy custom controllers to the cluster. <!-- There are 5 files in the `build/yamls/kubernetes` directory. -->
+You will be creating CRDs and deploy custom controllers to the cluster. <!-- There are 5 files in the `build/yamls/kubernetes` directory. -->

 ## Install the required CRDs and deploying controllers from `all-in-one.yaml`